hayasix/romaja/README.rst

 ROAD
     Road sign system.
 A long vowel is represented in the same way as a short one.
 A hyphen is placed just after 'N' if a vowel or contracted sound follows.
-The 'N' sound is usually written with an 'N'.
+The 'N' sound is always written with an 'N'.

 RAIL